 One of the main challenges in surgery has long been to elaborate safe, effective, and technically feasible procedures for the best possible outcomes.
 Continuous progress in science and technology combined with cumulative experience in the field have refined indications for surgical treatment, prompted standardization of the modern surgical techniques, and established comprehensive protocols in perioperative care.
-The most complex interventions can now be implemented with a significantly reduced intraoperative trauma by using modern instruments and minimally invasive approaches.
+The most complex interventions can now be implemented with significantly reduced intraoperative trauma by using modern instruments and minimally invasive approaches.
 Surgical procedures became faster and safer, but complications are still very common even in experienced hands.

 Surgeons are challenged by another conundrum: to accurately select the best candidates for surgical treatment.
 While technical aspects of surgery are still extremely important, an accurate prediction of immediate and long-term outcomes becomes an important part of an elective procedure that guides preoperative testing.
 Failure to identify patients at a high operative risk may be associated with inappropriate postoperative care and significantly increase in-hospital mortality.
 Preoperative risk factors and surgical complexity are predictive of treatment costs.
 In addition, operative risk serves as a solid foundation for a future patient-surgeon relationship.
 Having the same understanding of the goals of surgical treatment and bearing the most realistic expectations about postoperative recovery and possible complications is important in a shared decision-making process.

-Selection of patients for surgical treatment is still largely influenced by a surgeon’s personal experience and judgment.
-However, estimation of an individual risk/benefit ratio for a specific surgical procedure can help to more objectively adopt nonoperative management strategy or select the best surgical procedure at the most appropriate point of time.
+The selection of patients for surgical treatment is still largely influenced by a surgeon’s personal experience and judgment.
+However, estimation of an individual risk/benefit ratio for a specific surgical procedure can help to more objectively adopt a nonoperative management strategy or select the best surgical procedure at the most appropriate point of time.
 This article aims to discuss the problem of operative risk, review common risk factors and available statistical models to predict adverse events after surgery, and speculate about some practical aspects of the operative risk assessment.

 It has been estimated that about 234 million major surgical procedures are performed every year worldwide.
 Any surgical procedure can lead to complications.
-Average mortality associated with inpatient surgery fluctuates within 0.5% to 7%.
+The average mortality associated with inpatient surgery fluctuates within 0.5% to 7%.
 Approximately 2 to 3 out of 10 patients develop complications after an elective surgical procedure.
 For the most common surgical procedures, some of the postoperative complications have been well recognized and accepted by the professional society as an unavoidable risk due to the nature of the disease and patient-related factors.
 For example, the long-term recurrence rate after inguinal hernia repair has been consistently reported around 9% to 12%.
 It seems impossible to reliably reduce this rate without comprehensive research projects and further development in the field.
 For some other surgeries, the risk of selected complications has been successfully reduced to minimal and currently reflects random and unpredictable events.
 A good example may be a common bile duct injury during laparoscopic cholecystectomy with a stable incidence of 0.1%.
 In many cases, postoperative complications are potentially preventable.
 It is a surgeon’s responsibility to evaluate the operative risk and provide patients with comprehensive counseling.

 Operative risk, or surgical risk, can be defined as a cumulative risk of death, development of a new disease or medical condition, or deterioration of a previously existed medical condition that develops in the early or late postoperative period and can be directly associated with surgical treatment.
 The essence of the operative risk is usually attributed to a patient’s overall health and simplified to a total number of patient-related unfavorable factors.
 Patient-related risk factors may be classified as modifiable and non-modifiable risk factors.
 This classification is of the most clinical value since elimination or modification of the risk factors can optimize the overall preoperative risk and improve the outcome.
 Some of the modifiable risk factors are smoking, alcohol intake, obesity, diabetes, hypertension, coronary artery disease, atrial fibrillation, cerebrovascular disease, anemia, malnutrition, mental disorders, and medications.
 Non-modifiable risk factors are factors like age, gender, genetics, family history, chronic obstructive pulmonary disease, history of stroke or myocardial infarction, congestive heart failure, or chronic kidney disease.
 It is important to realize, that a universal list of surgical risk factors does not exist, and any patient’s characteristic may or may not be a risk factor, depending on a surgical procedure, type of anesthesia used, and particular complication implied.
 In addition, "operative risk" is a much more complex term that potentially encompasses all the variety of the disease-related, patient-related, surgery-related, or system-related factors: